neondatabase/templates/README.md

 ## Introduction

-Neon Templates - Jumpstart your app development process with our pre-built solutions.
+Neon Templates - Jumpstart your app development process with pre-built solutions from Neon and our community.

 Built with [SvelteKit](https://kit.svelte.dev), [Vercel](https://vercel.com), and [TailwindCSS](https://tailwindcss.com).